← InsightsBusiness and Operations

 Key Considerations in Corporate Due Diligence for Mergers & Acquisitions

 Without due diligence, any money on the table would inevitably go to the seller.
-Buyer’s always have a duty to shareholders to ensure no rock is left unearthed when it comes time to prepare the business for divestment and sale.
-In software mergers it is of particular importance as many key considerations with the software itself can be swept under the rug.
+Buyers always have a duty to shareholders to ensure no rock is left unearthed when it comes time to evaluate a target for acquisition.
+In software mergers it is of particular importance, as many key considerations with the software itself can be swept under the rug.
 Sifting through and picking out current and potential issues is always key in balancing a strategic acquisition in a particular niche endeavor.
-Here are a few considerations.

 • Intellectual property.
 Are there any IP issues which could block the company from practicing or fully utilizing the potential of any technological breakthrough?
 If so, are there any work-around options?